“Therefore put to death your members which are on the earth: fornication, uncleanness, passion, evil desire, and covetousness, which is idolatry.”

 The fourth sin cataloged in this list of five is “evil desire.”

-The word “desire” occurs 35 times in the New Testament and is sometimes translated “lust” (Jn 8:44; Gal 5:24; Eph 2:1-3; I Jn 2:16,17).
-This is illicit (“evil”) craving.
+The word “desire” occurs 35 times in the New Testament and is sometimes translated as “lust” (Jn 8:44; Gal 5:24; Eph 2:1-3; I Jn 2:16,17).
+“Evil desire” is illicit craving.
 It means to experience strong physical desires, particularly of a sexual nature — passion, lust, lustful desire.

 “God gave them over to shameful passions” (Ro 1.26).

 “Not with lustful desires, like the heathen” (1 Th 4.5).

 “The sinful passions aroused by the Law were at work in our bodies” (Ro 7.5).